 - Students must be at least 15 years old to enroll in Traffic Safety Education (TSE).

-- Summer classes are held at Snohomish High School.
+- Winter session classes will be held at Glacier Peak High School.

 - Class size is limited for each session.